ALL MY BEES

 1. Safety first (and all that this entails including protective gear)

 3. Determine where the vacuum will be placed.
-Options include backpack carry, laying on ground, strapped to ladder, etc. Note that it should be placed horizontally with the velcro strap holding the containment bucket to the vacuum facing upward.
-Do not use in the vertical orientation.
-Place it there and clip the extendable speed-control where it will be handy.
+Options include backpack carry, setting on ground, strapped to ladder, etc. Note that it should be placed vertically.
+Place it there and clip the extendable speed-control where it will be handy if applicable.

 4.Turn on the vacuum with the speed-control and adjust to your desired vacuum pressure.
-Note that full speed is only intended for clearing a clog in the hose and not intended for continuous use as it may kill bees.
+Note that full speed is only intended for clearing a clog in the hose, short term to suck up large numbers of bees, and not intended for continuous use as it may kill bees.
 Again this is where experience helps.

 5. If you stop vacuuming for an extended period of time, turn the vacuum pressure down to nearly off.
 This will keep some air flowing over the bees and prevent them from suffocating or overheating.